 - correctional and detention centres

 - places of public entertainment or instruction (including cinemas, museums, galleries, cultural institutions, libraries and casinos)

-The new Section in the Act also allows for other types of employment to be prescribed by Regulations, and these Regulations will be developed by the State Insurance Regulatory Authority (SIRA).
+Section 19B in the 1987 Act also allows for other types of employment to be prescribed by Regulations, and these Regulations will be developed by the State Insurance Regulatory Authority (SIRA).

-These new provisions apply to casual workers in the above areas of employment if they have worked on one or more of the 21 days before their date of injury.
-They also apply to workers who contracted COVID-19 before 14 May 2020 when the amendments were passed and the Regulations to be developed by SIRA will provide more guidance as to when and how this will be implemented.
+The presumption applies to casual workers in the above areas of employment if they have worked on one or more of the 21 days before their date of injury.
+They also apply to workers who contracted COVID-19 before 14 May 2020 when the amendments were passed.

 The presumption will not apply if there is evidence that proves a worker in the above areas of employment contracted the COVID-19 virus outside of work.
 As such when lodging a claim, employers and workers are still required to provide information on the link between work and contracting the virus.

 What evidence or investigations are required when assessing a claim for COVID-19?

-When a claim for alleged work related COVID-19 is received, we will be asking for evidence to confirm both the diagnosis and information to support how the diagnosis is related to work.
+When a claim for alleged work related COVID-19 is received, your insurer will ask for evidence to confirm both the diagnosis and information to support how the diagnosis is related to work.

-A Certificate of Capacity confirming a diagnosis of COVID-19 will be required as well as information from the employer, worker and nominated treating doctor in relation to how COVID-19 was contracted.
+Evidence confirming a diagnosis of COVID-19 will be required as well as information from the employer, worker and nominated treating doctor in relation to how COVID-19 was contracted.
 If the worker is not covered by section 19B of the 1987 Act, this information will need to demonstrate that employment was the main contributing factor to the worker contracting the virus.